Table of Contents

 - New atlas database loading and maintenance procedures documented.

-- New county records from the database are published (Daniel et al. 2008).
+- New county records from the database are published (Daniel et al. 2008) in the 2008 newsletter.

 - October 2009